-2. For their own and others' protection against communicable disease, all new students are required to have had an X-ray of the chest within a twelve-month period prior to admission to the University and a vaccination against smallpox within the prior three years.
-It is highly recommended that all students be immunized against typhoid, tetanus, poliomyelitis and diphtheria.

-3. The University furnishes the following health service for all properly matriculated students:
+- 2. For their own and others' protection against communicable disease, all new students are required to have had an X-ray of the chest within a twelve-month period prior to admission to the University and a vaccination against smallpox within the prior three years.
+It is highly recommended that all students be immunized against typhoid, tetanus, poliomyelitis and diphtheria. - 3.
+The University operates the Student Health Service and infirmary for students with mild illnesses.
+For severe illness, students are admitted to Vanderbilt University Hospital.
+At hours when the Student Health Service is closed, students may receive medical care at the Emergency Service of the Vanderbilt University Hospital.
+Student identification card must be presented.